RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 - More than 15 Mixed Martial Arts (MMA) fights per year from 2025 to 2027

-- Content partnership with Sky Deutschland: seven Formula 1 races broadcast live on RTL in Germany, alongside one game from the English Premier League per match week on RTL+, and three conference broadcasts of the Bundesliga on RTL.
+- Content partnership with Sky Deutschland: seven Formula 1 races broadcast live on RTL in Germany, alongside one game from the English Premier League per match week on RTL+.
 The partnership also includes selected highlights rights and Sky fiction productions.
-Sky Deutschland will receive rights to two Uefa Europa League or Uefa Europa Conference League games per match week

 - Exclusive five-year deal with German entertainer and TV producer Stefan Raab for linear television programmes and formats on RTL+